 What is a Certificate of Service?
-While personal service is required to start your case, it is not usually required for all other filings (including motions, and notices of court proceedings, like the mandatory ISC or hearing).
+While personal service is required to start your case, it is not usually required for all other filings (including motions and notices of court proceedings).
 However, you must always provide a copy of any document filed with the court to the other party(s) and/or their attorney at least fourteen days before the court date.
-Approved methods of delivery are fax, mail, hand delivery, or e-filing through the court's e-filing system.
+Approved methods of delivery are fax, mail, and hand delivery.
 Email does not qualify as an approved method of delivery unless the person has consented in writing to email service by including an email address in court filings.
 Therefore, if you email documents to the other party(s), and the person has not consented in writing to email service, you must also choose one of the other approved methods of delivery.
 A Certificate of Service must be completed that says when, where and how you provided the other party(s) with an exact copy of the document(s) filed with the court.
 If the other party has an attorney, a copy of the document you file with the court must be sent to the attorney, not the other party.
-The document you file may be rejected by the Judge or Magistrate if it does not include a properly completed Certificate of Service.
+The document you file may be rejected if it does not include a properly completed Certificate of Service.

 What is an expert, and how is one appointed in my case?
 An expert is a qualified individual who can provide scientific, technical or other specialized information that will assist the judge or magistrate in making a decision in your case.
-The parties should be prepared to discuss any need for experts on the date of the mandatory ISC, including mutually agreeable property appraisers, business or financial evaluators, or parenting-related experts like Child and Family Investigators, Parental Responsibilities Evaluators, and Child Legal Representatives.
+The parties should be prepared to discuss any need for experts on the date of the mandatory ISC, including mutually agreeable parenting-related experts like Child and Family Investigators, Parental Responsibilities Evaluators, and Child Legal Representatives.
 An expert shall be selected by the parties or by the court.
 The court prefers to appoint only one financial expert for each contested issue.

 What are temporary orders?
 (C.R.S.
-14-10-108) At a temporary orders hearing the judge or magistrate can enter orders on issues like parenting time, decision-making, child support, spousal maintenance (alimony), debt payments, use of the home or other property, and the award of temporary attorney's fees.
+14-10-108) If you have filed a paternity case to obtain orders on the allocation of parental responsibilities or child support and other pregnancy and birth related expenses, those will first be addressed and ordered at a temporary orders hearing.
 These hearings happen after the mandatory ISC but before your final or permanent orders hearing.
 The orders that are entered are temporary because they will only stay in place until the judge enters final orders at the end of your case.

 At the time of the temporary orders hearing, the parties/counsel shall certify on the record that they have talked and tried in good faith to resolve the temporary orders issues.
 The court may cancel your hearing if you have not conferred with the other party.
-It is best to request a temporary order hearing at the mandatory ISC; however, you can file a Motion for Temporary Orders (Form JDF 1106), and Notice to Set Temporary Orders Hearing at a later time if need be (Form FCF 1010 if neither party has an attorney, OR Form JDF 1123 if one or more party has an attorney).
+It is best to request a temporary orders hearing at the conclusion of the paternity hearing; however, you can file a Motion for Temporary Orders (Form JDF 1106), and Notice to Set Temporary Orders Hearing at a later time if need be (Form FCF 1010 if neither party has an attorney, OR Form JDF 1123 if one or more party has an attorney).
 Temporary orders agreements (stipulations) can be put in writing and approved at the mandatory ISC.